nfreeze/farmhand/README.md

     farmhand.work();

-Optionally pass a callback instead
+Optionally pass a callback that fires when the process is complete or on an error

     farmhand.work(function(err,result){
         if (err) console.log('error:',err);